 - Contact Us

-In the 24 months prior to December 7, 2021, FedEx drivers were involved in a total of 405 accidents, according to the Federal Motor Carrier Safety Administration.
+In the 24 months before December 7, 2021, FedEx drivers were involved in a total of 405 accidents, according to the Federal Motor Carrier Safety Administration.
 This includes 10 fatal collisions and 159 crashes involving injuries.
 Of the 405 accidents, 236 required one or more vehicles to be towed.
 FedEx employs more than 42,000 drivers who log over a billion miles a year on the road.

 These statistics demonstrate that FedEx truck crashes are serious and can result in severe injury or death.
-If you or a loved one has been injured or killed in a crash with a FedEx or other delivery truck.
+You may be entitled to financial compensation if you or a loved one has been injured or killed in a crash with a FedEx or other delivery truck.

-Car accidents and truck accidents resulting in injury must be taken seriously even if you think you haven’t been badly hurt.
+Car accidents and truck accidents resulting in injury must be taken seriously, even if you think you haven’t been badly hurt.
 Sometimes severe symptoms arise hours or days later.
 The most important thing to do immediately after a FedEx truck hits your car is to ensure your own safety and seek medical attention.
 Following are seven steps to take if you’ve been injured in a vehicle accident: